A contract that is executed between two or more parties.

 Plural of the Arabic word Sakk meaning certificate.
 Sukuk is a certificate representing a participation and ownership rights in an underlying asset.
 Sukuk are often referred to as an Islamic Bond however there are some inherent differences.

-Words or actions of the Prophet Muhammad.
+Words and actions of Prophet Muhammad (PBUH).

 Non-commercial donation or gift where there is no benefit or commercial advantage for the donor.